weaviate/weaviate-io/developers/weaviate/starter-guides/schema.md

 The database schema defines how data is stored, organized and retrieved in Weaviate.

 Define a collection before importing data.
 Weaviate cannot import data if the collection is undefined.
-If [auto-schema feature](../config-refs/schema/index.md#auto-schema) is enabled, Weaviate can infer missing elements and add them to the collection definition.
-However, it is a best practice to manually define as much of the schema manually as possible since manual definition gives you the most control.
+If [auto-schema](../config-refs/schema/index.md#auto-schema) is enabled, Weaviate can infer missing elements and add them to the collection definition.
+However, it is a best practice to manually define as much of the schema as possible since manual definition gives you the most control.

 Let's begin with a simple example before diving into the details.